 About Dry Ice

 Dry ice is the solid form of carbon dioxide (CO2).
 It's called "dry ice" because it does not melt like wet ice.
 Instead, dry ice converts into carbon dioxide gas.
 Dry ice is extremely cold ( -109°F/-78.5°C), non-toxic, and completely dry.
-It has many uses.
-For information on use check out our "how much ice do I need" section
+Check out our "how much ice do I need" section and our "safety information".

 Common Uses for Dry Ice: